 Assistant Professor of Civil & Environmental Engineering, and Biostatistics & Bioinformatics

 Carlson holds a Ph.D. from Duke University in electrical and computer engineering and conducted a postdoc in the Data Science Institute and Department of Statistics at Columbia University.
-Carlson’s work in machine focuses on neuroscience, where novel devices cancollect data orders of magnitude larger than current measurement technologies.
+Carlson’s work in machine learning focuses on neuroscience, where novel devices can collect data orders of magnitude larger than current measurement technologies.
 He is developing machine learning approaches that can adapt to this complexity to give state-of-the-art predictions.
 In addition to predictive performance, he is interested in applying interpretable methods to neurological disorders in order to enable design of medical interventions.

 Assistant Professor of Evolutionary Anthropology (2018 start)

 Goldberg specializes in populations genetics and will earn her Ph.D. in 2017 from Stanford University and join Duke in 2018.
-Both a population geneticist and anthropologist by training, I study the population biology of humans and related species.
+Both a population geneticist and anthropologist by training, she studies the population biology of humans and related species.
 She develops methods to study population histories and dynamics, integrating techniques from population genetics, ecology, and archeology.
 Additionally, she is interested in the genetic signatures of sex-specific processes on the autosomes and X chromosome, including mutation, recombination, and admixture.
 Her dissertation focused on methods for the study of temporary varying populations histories.
 She has already been published in Nature and the Proceedings of the National Academy of Science

 Professor of Statistical Science

-Herring earned a Ph.D. from Harvard University and comes to Duke from the Department of Biostatistics in the Gillings School of Global Public Health at the UNC-Chapel Hill.
+Herring earned a Ph.D. from Harvard University and comes to Duke from the Department of Biostatistics in the Gillings School of Global Public Health at UNC-Chapel Hill.
 Her research emphasizes longitudinal and multivariate data, hierarchical models, latent variables, Bayesian methods, reproductive epidemiology and environmental health.
 She won the Mortimer Spiegelman Award for outstanding public health statistician under the age of 40 from the American Public Health Association in 2012.
 Her published work has created insight into health issues such as multi-ethnic studies of atherosclerosis; modeling birth outcomes such as congenital heart defects and pre-term births; and women’s dietary patterns from pregnancy through postpartum.

 Professor of Statistical Science

 Hoff holds a Ph.D. in Statistics with an emphasis in biostatistics from the University of Wisconsin-Madison.
 He comes to Duke from the University of Washington in Seattle, WA.
-Hoff deepens Duke’s bench as a leader in Bayesian statistics and has authored a text book titled “A First Course in Bayesian Statistical Models (Springer New York, 2010).
+Hoff deepens Duke’s bench as a leader in Bayesian statistics and has authored a textbook titled “A First Course in Bayesian Statistical Models (Springer New York, 2010).
 He specializes in building statistical tools to analyze network or “relational” data.
-These types of data, which document the complex, changing sets of interactions between different individuals within a group, are currently popping up in all areas of research, from the social sciences to genomics, Hoff’s tools are designed to extract patterns and meaning from these wide-ranging subjects, which can vary from friendships within social networks and relationships between countries on the international stage, to interactions between different sets of proteins within a cell.
+These types of data, which document the complex, changing sets of interactions between different individuals within a group, are currently popping up in all areas of research from the social sciences to genomics, Hoff’s tools are designed to extract patterns and meaning from these wide-ranging subjects, which can vary from friendships within social networks and relationships between countries on the international stage, to interactions between different sets of proteins within a cell.